hminshen/INTUition22-Hackathon-Digital-Receipts-Tracker/README.md

 ## Notes:
 ### The following 3 need to be start up to simulate the full Digital Receipts Tracker System

-1. POS System
+1. POS System:
 Run the pos.py file to start up the POS system

-2. API Interface
+2. API Interface:
 In the main project folder, run the following commands in the terminal:
 - source env/bin/activate
 - cd srcFiles